deejaygraham/deejaygraham.github.io/_posts/2023-03-27-testing-at-top-and-bottom-of-triangle.md

 alttext: talk
 ---

-Here's a transcription of a talk that I am doing at Tech on Tyne on the 30th of March.
+Here's a transcription of a talk that I am doing at Tech on the Tyne on the 30th of March.

 https://romannurik.github.io/SlidesCodeHighlighter/